What are the top things to do in Brasov, Romania? Brasov is the crown jewel of Romania and one of the most visited cities in Romania.

 Strada Sforii (Rope Street)

-Address: Strada Sforii, between Poarta Schei and Cerbului Street.
+Address: Strada Sforii (click for Google Maps location), between Poarta Schei and Cerbului Street.

 The third narrowest street in Europe, Rope Street in Brasov has a total length of 80 m and varies in width (1.11 – 1.35 m).

-According to historical documents, Rope streets exists from the 17th century, and its primary purpose was to facilitate the access of firefighters to the old town.
+According to historical documents, Rope Street has existed since the 17th century, and its primary purpose was to facilitate the access of firefighters to the old town.

-As a reference point, look for Casa Sforii (19 Poarta Schei Street), and the Rope street is just to its left.
+As a reference point, look for Casa Sforii (19 Poarta Schei Street), and Rope Street is just to its left.
 Or look for Sforii Residence (20 Cerbului Street) and find the famous street also to its left.

 Bastionul Țesătorilor (Weavers’ Bastion)